1.1 We are committed to safeguarding the privacy of our website visitors, app users and service users.

 3. What Personal Data we collect

-3.1 We collect some or all of the following personal data from you when you register to participate in the Event and when you participate in the Event:
+3.1 We collect some or all of the following personal data from you when you register to participate in the Event and create your website account and when you participate in the Event:

 3.2 If you fail to provide us with the above information, we will not be able to process your registration or allow you to participate in the Event.